 Aromatherapy is the art and science of using essential oils extracted from the seeds, roots, wood, bark, resins, leaves, flowers, fruits and nuts of plants to naturally promote and maintain health and wellness in the body, mind and spirit.
 Essential oils contain specific fragrant and therapeutic components that support these areas and every essential oil is unique in its composition.
 Components differ not only between plants but different parts of the same plant.
-These special and unique components work in synergy to not only awaken the senses, but also help support the immune, respiratory health, musculoskeletal, nervous, lymphatic and digestive systems, skin, sleep, focus and create an emotional, healthy balance.
+These special and unique components work in synergy to not only awaken the senses, but also help support the immune, respiratory, musculoskeletal, nervous, lymphatic and digestive systems, skin, sleep, focus and create an emotional, healthy balance.

 The two most common applications are topically* in carrier oils, balms, butters, creams or lotions, or by inhalation using inhalers or diffusers.

-In topical applications essential oils are often used in skincare products such as lotions, creams or oils to help improve the appearance of blemished skin, fine lines, wrinkles, discoloration and other imperfections.
+In topical applications essential oils are often used in skincare products such as lotions, creams or oils to help improve the appearance of blemished skin, fine lines, wrinkles, discoloration and other imperfections and injuries.
 As moisturizers and humectants for the face and body, they help soothe irritation from dry, rough and irritated skin and aid in the appearance of a healthy, youthful, supple and moisturized complexion.
 They work wonderfully with the skin in natural and nourishing cleansers and toners.

 When used in butters, balms or carrier oils essential oils help support movement in the musculoskeletal, digestive and lymphatic systems.
-They are especially helpful for those who are active and have overextered or those who have difficulty with movement in muscles, tendons or joints.
+They are especially helpful for those who are active and have overexerted or those who have difficulty with movement in muscles, tendons or joints.
 They are also especially effective when used in conjunction with massage.